 Complement inhibition reduces transfusion requirements, thromboembolism risk, and symptoms and improves quality of life.

-If complement inhibition is unavailable, corticosteroids may increase hemoglobin and reduce hemolysis in some patients, but supportive evidence is lacking.
-However, due to the adverse effects of long-term use, corticosteroids should be avoided for long-term treatment.
+If complement inhibition is unavailable, glucocorticoids may increase hemoglobin and reduce hemolysis in some patients, but supportive evidence is lacking and overall have a limited role in the management of PNH.
+Due to the adverse effects of long-term use, glucocorticoids should be avoided for long-term treatment.
 Complement inhibition does not treat concomitant bone marrow failure.

 Treatment references